 - Help the patient stretch the tight muscle if they can’t.

 - Use ice or a cold washcloth to gently rub the cramped muscle.

-- If muscle relaxers are prescribed, watch for dizziness or stumbling.
+- If medicines are prescribed to prevent cramping, watch for dizziness or stumbling.

 Call the doctor if the patient:

-- Has cramping that is not relieved by heat, massage, or by stretching the cramped muscle (as described above)
+- Has cramping that’s not relieved by heat, massage, or by stretching the cramped muscle (as described above)

 - Has cramping that lasts for more than 6 to 8 hours